 6. Board members who are not members of the Audit and Risk Assurance Committee should have the right of attendance.

-7. The Chief Executive in his role as Chief Accounting Officer, the Finance Director and Finance Manager will normally attend meetings of the Audit and Risk Assurance Committee.
-The Finance Director will act as Secretary to the Audit and Risk Assurance Committee and will circulate minutes of meetings of the Audit and Risk Assurance Committee to all members of the Board.
+7. The Chief Executive in his role as Accounting Officer, the Finance Director and the Senior Finance Manager will normally attend meetings of the Audit and Risk Assurance Committee.
+The Senior Finance Manager will act as Secretary to the Audit and Risk Assurance Committee and will circulate minutes of meetings of the Audit and Risk Assurance Committee to all members of the Board.
 Representatives from Internal Audit and External Audit may also routinely attend.

 8. The current composition of the Board’s Audit and Risk Assurance Committee is as follows: